jordond/romtool/docs/merge.md

 ## Usage

-If your computer supports it, you process the files quicker by changing the following flags:
+If your computer is powerful enough, you process the files quicker by changing the following flags:

 * `--workers [number]`
   * The number of files to merge at a time